-The Park Colonnade or Sadova is another impressive and intricate architectural structure made up of cast iron.
+The Park Colonnade or Sadova is another impressive and intricate architectural structure made up of cast iron dating back to 1881.
 This colonnade is home to three different springs including the popular snake spring.

-The Market Colonnade or Trzni is a beautiful Swiss style structure made of wood.
+The Market Colonnade or Trzni is a beautiful Swiss-style structure made of wood dating back to 1883.
 It was under restoration and construction during our visit, but you could still see some of the beautiful details in the woodwork.
-There are two springs inside including the Charles IV spring and the Market spring.

 Hot Spring Colonnade